ravenusmc/video_games/readme.md

 # Preview

-To see a video that talks about this project please go here: COMING SOON.
+To see a video that talks about this project please go here: https://codingsaga.wordpress.com/2017/01/17/video-game-data-science-project/